 When I delete a photo, it is because I don't want it to be seen.
 Why is it still on my iPad for apparently the next month? -– Mark

-Part 1.
-How to Find the Amount of Space Occupied by iPad Trash
+1. Find How Much Space Occupied by iPad Trash

 - Launching iTunes on your PC or Mac.